-The 2016 edition of the Review was published by 223 authors and 4 technical associates from 148 institutions in 24 countries.
+The 2022 edition of the Review was published by 239 authors and 4 technical associates from 172 institutions in 26 countries.
 Most authors are volunteers who devote a fraction of their time to a single review article or section in the Listings.
 Hundreds of "consultants" contribute their expertise as referees, verify new entries in the Listings, provide fit results or give advice on specific topics.

-The Review is the all-time most highly cited publication in particle physics.
+Counting all editions, the Review is the all-time most highly cited publication in particle physics.
 Each edition continues to be cited for many years after its publication.
 According to INSPIRE, recent editions of the Review have received over 6,000 citations each.

-Here are some further statistics for the 2016 edition:
+Here are some further statistics for the 2022 edition:

-- 1,808 pages in the online journal publication, 914 pages in the printed book (which does not include the Particle Listings), 344 pages in Booklet. - 117 review articles. - 3,062 new measurements from 721 papers, in addition to 35,436 measurements from 9,843 papers that first appeared in previous editions. - 14,000 PDG Books and 35,000 Booklets printed and distributed.
+- 2,270 pages in the online journal publication, 1,122 pages in the printed book (which does not include the Particle Listings), 274 pages in the Booklet. - 120 review articles. - 2,143 new measurements from 709 papers, in addition to 44,695 measurements from 12,200 papers that first appeared in previous editions. - 3,500 PDG Books and 6,800 Booklets printed that will be distributed world-wide.

-- ~8 million hits/year on the PDG web site (excluding external web sites mirroring the PDG web site and downloads from the journal web site). - Most review articles from the 2014 edition were downloaded more than 1,000 times, and many more than 10,000 times (excluding downloads from mirrors and from the journal web site). - Based on download statistics, Listings and review articles are accessed at similar rates.
+- About 20,000 unique visitors per month on the PDG web site (excluding external web sites mirroring the PDG web site and downloads from the journal web site). - Based on download statistics, Listings and review articles are accessed at similar rates.